ASTR 1210 (O'Connell) Study Guide 23

 - For more information on panspermia, click

-Size of the "habitable zone" for Earth-like planets
+The "habitable zones" for Earth-like planets surrounding

-surrounding four different types of stars;
+four different types of stars are shown in light blue;

 The volume of the habitable zone increases for hotter